 What do marketing graduates do?

-Over 80% of marketing graduates are employed within six months of graduating, with almost a third of graduates working as marketing associate professionals.
+Over 80% of marketing graduates are employed within six months of graduating, with almost a third working as marketing associate professionals.

 |Type of work||Percentage|